How to use Arakoda

 Before using this medication, tell your doctor or pharmacist your medical history, especially of: mental/mood disorders (such as psychosis, schizophrenia, hallucinations, delusions, disorganized thinking/behavior), certain enzyme deficiencies (G6PD deficiency, NADH-dependent methemoglobin reductase deficiency).

 Tell your doctor if you are pregnant or plan to become pregnant.
-Women of childbearing age should take a pregnancy test before starting this medication.
 You should not become pregnant while using tafenoquine.
 Tafenoquine may harm an unborn baby.
+Your doctor should order a pregnancy test before you start this medication.
 Ask about reliable forms of birth control while using this medication and for 3 months after the last dose.
 If you become pregnant, talk to your doctor right away about the risks and benefits of this medication and about switching to another anti-malarial drug.

 It is unknown if this medication passes into breast milk.
-A blood test to check if your baby has G6PD deficiency should be done before you start breast-feeding.
-If your baby is G6PD deficient or if the G6PD status is unknown, breast-feeding is not recommended while using this drug and for 3 months after the last dose.
-Consult your doctor before breast-feeding.
+A blood test to check if your baby has G6PD deficiency should be done before you start breastfeeding.
+If your baby is G6PD deficient or if the G6PD status is unknown, breastfeeding is not recommended while using this medication and for 3 months after the last dose.
+Consult your doctor before breastfeeding.